llemr-conspiracy/llemr/docs/getting-started/production.rst

-Running Olser in Production
+Running Osler in Production
 ===========================

 Building Production Containers
 --------------------------

-The production containers of Olser are slightly different than their development counterparts, and require a few extra steps to run.
+The production containers of Osler are slightly different than their development counterparts, and require a few extra steps to run.
 It is recommended to remove the local containers before continuing to prevent conflicts or confusion.
 This guide will use the generic production.yml docker-compose stack, but it is recommend to copy and customize it to your use case.

 #.
 Install Docker_ per the Docker instructions for your platform.